Beacher Jaye Sherry’s Memoirs of a Lash Artist set for release this April

 For example, the next book will solely be focused on what it was like having two open-heart surgeries and surviving a near-death experience.
 The book, after that, will delve more into detail about how she overcame her mental health struggles.

-“The first one is the memoir, and then there’s four after it,” said Sherry.
+“The first one is the memoir, and then there’s four after it,” said Jaye.
 “It’s an evolving, nonfiction memoir series.
 It’s called a pentology.
 Five pieces, five parts.”

 “I wouldn’t have made it without them.
-They’re servers, but they ended up being more than that to me,” said Sherry.
+They’re servers, but they ended up being more than that to me,” said Jaye.

-For those who don’t know Sherry and will read this memoir, she said she wants them to not just see her as a survivor but as an ally to the community.
+For those who don’t know Jaye and will read this memoir, she said she wants them to not just see her as a survivor but as an ally to the community.

 But for those who do know her, she said the message is to never read a book by its cover.